Astrodome (aeronautics): Use in aviation

-Several RAF bombers, such as the Sterling, were equipped with an astrograph; this device, installed above the navigator's table, projected lines of equal altitude for two stars at any one time.
+Several RAF bombers, such as the Stirling, were equipped with an astrograph; this device, installed above the navigator's table, projected lines of equal altitude for two stars at any one time.
 The navigator only needed to observe Polaris from this point to achieve a three-star fix.
 While deemed to be useful in astronavigation, by this time inertial guidance systems were becoming increasingly available; these devices would eventually displace the use of astronavigation and thus aircraft would increasingly be built without astrodomes or other accommodations for this means of navigation.
 Astrodomes added drag and could fail under pressurization (called a blowout) which has occurred in several instances often with fatal consequences for the navigator.
 Efforts were made to reduce this danger such as retractable periscopic sextants.

 Early jet-powered bombers, such as the English Electric Canberra and the V bombers, while furnished with internal navigation systems, would often still be navigable by astronavigation.
 During the early 1960s, astrodomes were still being employed in the USMC Lockheed Hercules GV-1 (later designated as C-130); the navigator was able to employ a bubble sextant hung from a hook in the middle of the dome.
 The USMC operated its Aerial Navigation School at MCAS Cherry Point, NC with graduates receiving their designation and wings as an Aerial Navigator.

 The Lockheed SR-71 Blackbird, a high speed aerial reconnaissance aircraft, was furnished with a complex array of navigation systems, which included an astro-inertial guidance system (ANS) to correct deviations produced by the inertial navigation system via a series of celestial observations.
 This system performed its observations of the stars above the aircraft via a circular quartz glass window set onto the upper fuselage.
 Its "blue light" source star tracker, which could see stars during both day and night, would continuously track a variety of stars as the aircraft's changing position brought them into view.
 The system's digital computer ephemeris contained data on a list of stars used for celestial navigation: the list first included 56 stars, and was later expanded to 61.

 Use at sea

 During the postwar era, the use of the astrodome spread to other vehicles, including a number of ocean-going vessels.
 In particular, they found popularity on long distance racing yachts, especially those that were being used in solo racing.

-Eric Tabarly, record-breaking winner of the 1964 OSTAR single-handed transatlantic race, and former French Aéronavale (Fleet air arm) pilot, had fitted his revolutionary lightweight ketch-rigged racer Pen Duick II with an astrodome scavenged from a decommissioned Shorts Sunderland flying boat.
+Eric Tabarly, record-breaking winner of the 1964 OSTAR single-handed transatlantic race, and former French Aéronavale (Fleet air arm) pilot, had fitted his revolutionary lightweight ketch-rigged racer Pen Duick II with an astrodome scavenged from a decommissioned Short Sunderland flying boat.
 Not only could he use it for sextant astro-navigation, but it provided a sheltered place from which he could steer his yacht during a stormy race.
 This was quite useful, as his wind-vane autopilot (also derived from aeronautical technology) had broken down.